nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

 Built-in types
 **************

-All code for the nest kernel should use the type aliases, defined in ``nest.h``.
+All code for the NEST kernel should use the type aliases, defined in ``nest.h``.
 Thus, use ``nest::float_t`` instead of ``float``.

 Functions and class methods